Skaruts/godot-tbloader/Readme.md

 ## Changes

 - **`added a cfg file`** : this makes it a bit easier to have your settings in one place, that all TBLoader nodes can draw from.
-The TBLoader node comes with a button (a checkbox) to create a new cfg file.
+The TBLoader node comes with a button (a checkbox) to create a new cfg file, and it will use those settings when building maps.

 - **`removed hardcoded entities`** : the plugin can provide example entities without having them hardcoded, such that users can always delete all of them and create their own entities from a totally clean slate, if they want.
 I may build an example project with some more complex entity systems.